 Which Division Has Better Performance?

 Drivers opting for a Mercedes-Benz AMG or BMW M Class model expect consistent high-grade performance.
-While both of these divisions tune their cars to the nines, Mercedes-Benz AMG remains ahead of its competitor’s performance.
+While both divisions tune their cars to the nines, Mercedes-Benz AMG remains ahead of its competitor’s performance.
 AMG models tend to have more torque and horsepower than M models.
-If you’re lining up for a drag race, an AMG vehicle is going to give you the straight-line performance you need to take the lead.
+If you’re lining up for a drag race, an AMG vehicle will give you the straight-line performance you need to take the lead.

 Does the Ultimate Driving Machine Live up to Its Name?

 BMW’s Ultimate Driving Machine reflects the manufacturer’s ability to focus on enhancing your overall experience behind the wheel.
-M vehicles are more of a driver’s car than AMG models.
+M vehicles are more like driver’s cars than AMG models.
 While you’re more likely to lose a straight-line race behind the wheel of an M Class, you’ll have more fun than you would when operating an AMG.
-BMW is able to accomplish this feat by building their cars before they start developing the vehicle’s engine.
+BMW can accomplish this feat by building their cars before they start developing the vehicle’s engine.

 Who Takes the Lead in the Innovation Category?

-We’re going to give BMW’s M Division a win in the innovation category.
-AMG has a reputation for creating cars that are essentially reactions to its former vehicles.
-If you go back to the cars that started the original high-performance trend, BMW still takes the crown with models like the M535i.
+We will give BMW’s M Division a win in the innovation category.
+AMG has a reputation for creating cars that react to its former vehicles.
+If you return to the cars that started the original high-performance trend, BMW still takes the crown with models like the M535i.
 M Division engineers integrated a 3.5-liter straight-six engine into the M535i to create one of the time’s only supercars.

 Which Division Has More of an “It” Factor?

 So, what is an “it” factor?
-We’re referring to that indescribable, overwhelmingly positive feeling that you get when behind the wheel of an exceptional car.
-We believe that BMW M vehicles offer a stronger “it” factor with better sounding engines, cooler race cars, and nicer affordable performance models.
+We’re referring to that indescribable, overwhelmingly positive feeling you get behind an exceptional car's wheel.
+We believe that BMW M vehicles offer a more substantial “it” factor with better-sounding engines, more astonishing race cars, and more sociable, affordable performance models.

 Engine tone matters.
 BMW M engines are known for their ability to produce a musical tone that’s not harsh or overbearing.